Michael Harris II Player Props: Braves vs. Mets

-Friday, Michael Harris II and the Atlanta Braves square off against the New York Mets and David Peterson, with the first pitch at 7:10 PM ET.
+After going 0-for-2 in his last game, Michael Harris II and the Atlanta Braves take on the New York Mets (who will hand the ball to Tylor Megill) at 4:40 PM ET on Monday.

-In his most recent action (on April 28 against the Padres) he went 0-for-1.
+He had a hitless showing in his last game (0-for-2) against the Mets.

 Michael Harris II Game Info & Props vs. the Mets